One Night in Miami...: Production

+Development

 In July 2019, Deadline Hollywood reported Regina King would direct and executive produce filming Powers' screenplay.
 In January 2020, King announced the casting of Kingsley Ben-Adir, Eli Goree, Aldis Hodge, Leslie Odom Jr., and Lance Reddick in the lead roles.

+Filming

 Principal photography began in January 2020, in New Orleans, Louisiana.

+Music

 In September 2020, Odom said he had co-written the original song for the film, "Speak Now" with Sam Ashworth.
 The official lyric video and single for "Speak Now" was released January 5, 2021.
 On January 20, 2021, the official music video for "Speak Now" featuring Odom was launched.

 Release

-The film had its world premiere at the Venice Film Festival on September 7, 2020.
-It also screened at the Toronto International Film Festival, where it was the runner-up for the People's Choice Award.
+The film had its world premiere at the 77th Venice International Film Festival on September 7, 2020.
+It also screened at the 2020 Toronto International Film Festival, where it was the runner-up for the People's Choice Award.
 It has screened or been scheduled to screen at film festivals in Zurich, London, the Hamptons, Mill Valley, Middleburg, Chicago and Montclair.

 Amazon Studios acquired worldwide distribution rights to the film in July 2020.
 It was announced for a limited theatrical release in the United States on December 25, 2020, followed by its streaming release on Amazon Prime Video on January 15.
 The film premiered on December 25, only exclusively at the Landmark Theatre at Merrick Park in Miami, before further expanding to select nationwide theaters on January 8, 2021, the week prior to its streaming release.

 Home media

 In March 2021, it was announced that One Night in Miami... would be released on DVD and Blu-ray by The Criterion Collection.
-In September 2021, Criterion confirmed their edition of the film would be released on December 7, 2021.
+In September, Criterion confirmed their edition of the film would be released on December 7, 2021.